Can dogs go on beaches in St Ives during the summer?

 - Take them for a walk along the south west coast path to Clodgy Head and even beyond to Zennor.
 To the east, the footpath will take you to Lelant and the incredible Porthkidney Beach that is free for dogs to play on all day long whatever the time of year.
 There are so many fabulous sights (and smells) along the way and it means you work up an appetite for all the delicious Cornish food on offer!

 - Explore parks, woodlands and the moors near St Ives such as Steeple Woods, Trencrom Hill, Rosewall Hill, Tehidy Woods, Trevaylor Woods or visit Men-an-Tol stone circles on West Penwith moors.
-The woods have streams and shade which is perfect on warmer days or get a breeze on top of the hills that offer breathtaking views.
+The woods have streams and shade perfect for warmer days or get a breeze on top of the hills that offer breathtaking views.

 - Visit any National Trust Garden in Cornwall, they all welcome dogs on leads or Tremenheere Sculpture Gardens in Marazion